nailakaliyeva/Contact_List_React/README.md

 # The project is divided in two different views:

-* Contact: ---------------->Contains the list of contacts.
+* Contact: Contains the list of contacts.
-* AddContact: -------------> It's just a form that you can use to create or update contatcs.
+* AddContact: It's just a form that you can use to create or update contatcs.

 ## There is one additional component: